 Participants in Black Church Leadership Conference in Ridgecrest, NC

 Replacing sanctuary lights

 WOW (Worship On Wednesday) Services

 God allowed Mount Tabor to be reached and planted internationally as well as nationally.
 In January 2014, in a Ghana village called “Beebudo in the Zabuzugu Area, Mount Tabor Baptist Church was established.
 The Leader of the church is Brother Stephen.
 The average Sunday attendance as of 2016 was about 50 with an overall membership of 65.
-By the grace of god, this congregation continues to grow and is working in reaching other communities for Christ in the area.”
+By the grace of God, this congregation continues to grow and is reaching other communities for Christ in the area.”